talent-consulting/talent-consulting.github.io/handbook/guides/joining.md

 | 10 mins | A few [STAR](https://www.thebalancecareers.com/what-is-the-star-interview-response-technique-2061629) behavoural questions |
 | 10 mins | Candidate questions, and thank you's, with a definitive date for feedback |

-## The security architect interview
+## The security architect face to face interview
 This will be performed online during covid.

 | Duration      | Description |